 What are the Impacts of Desertification?

-Desertification is a problem that many nations face today and is one of humanity’s greatest environmental challenges.
+Desertification is a problem many nations face today and is one of humanity’s greatest environmental challenges.
 The UNCCD reports that 250 million people are affected by this crisis.
 It is estimated that by 2045, 135 million people may be displaced by desertification.

 Difficulty in Agriculture and Cultivation:

 Desertification leads to crop failures and minimal yields in rain-fed farmland.
-Once an area loses all its resources and goes from arable to arid, it is a near-impossible task to continue farming.
+Once an area loses all its resources and changes from arable to arid, it is a near-impossible task to continue farming.
 Without anywhere to plant or raise livestock, it is very possible for farmers to completely lose their livelihoods.